ginigangadharan/sitev2/_posts/2020-03-09-Start-Your-OpenShift-Journey-with-these-Free-Red-Hat-Training-Programs.md

 ---

 <p>Red Hat OpenShift Container Platform is one of the best kubernetes platform for enterprises.
 As we know kubernetes and OpenShift are multi-component stack and not&#46;&#46;&#46;</p>
-<p>The post <a href="https://www.techbeatly.com/start-your-openshift-journey-with-these-free-red-hat-training-programs/" rel="nofollow">Start Your OpenShift Journey with these Free Red Hat Training Programs</a> appeared first on <a href="https://www.techbeatly.com" rel="nofollow">techbeatly</a>.</p>
+<p>The post <a href="https://www.techbeatly.com/start-your-openshift-journey-with-these-free-red-hat-training-programs/">Start Your OpenShift Journey with these Free Red Hat Training Programs</a> appeared first on <a href="https://www.techbeatly.com">techbeatly</a>.</p>

 Read [Start Your OpenShift Journey with these Free Red Hat Training Programs](https://www.techbeatly.com/start-your-openshift-journey-with-these-free-red-hat-training-programs/).